Seliaste/mindsolver/README.md

 ### Run without hardware

-You might want to run the program on your own regular computer without hardware.
+You might want to run the program on your own desktop computer without hardware.
 In which case, if you use both `-f` and `-n`, this program will skip hardware initialization.